jayp570/atlashacks2020/README.md

 # atlashacks2020
-project for atlashacks 2020 hackathon
+project for atlashacks 2020 hackathon.